martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ### Normally open
 Leave the Normally open box checked if your sensor's switch is the normally open type otherwise un check the box.
 See the rain sensor's user guide for information about the switch type.

+### Set rain delay
+When the rain sensor is activated, the rain delay is set (this is suitable, for example, for blocking programs for a longer time than provided by the rain sensor).

+### Rain delay time
+Rain delay time (in hours), between 0 and 500.

 ## Logging Section
 Turn on logging and set the number of records to keep.
 Turn on logging for email and set the number of records to keep.